-This guide outlines the steps to reset root password in various Linux distributions such as CentOS, Ubuntu and Debian.
+This guide outlines the steps to reset root passwords in various Linux distributions such as CentOS, Ubuntu and Debian.

 CentOS 8